TilenGombac/Monopoli-2D/README.md

 # Monopoli 2D
-C++ and Qt implementation of the board game Monopoly with multiplayer and AI support.
+C++ and Qt implementation of the board game Monopoly with multiplayer and bot support.

 This was my secondary school graduation project.